Signite by Actega: Grant Schutte on the future of sustainable labelling — The Noel D'Cunha Sunday Column

 In a conventional pressure-sensitive label, a printer applies ink to a printable face stock, laminates it with adhesive and liner, and then die-cuts the design.
 The unused areas are stripped away as matrix waste.
 Signite eliminates that entire middle layer.

-Once applied, the carrier film peels away cleanly, leaving only the printed image and adhesive on the surface.
-The result is an ultra-thin label between twenty-five and thirty-five microns thick.
+Once applied, the carrier film peels away cleanly, leaving only the printed image adhered on the surface.
+The re-sult is an ultra-thin label between twenty-five and thirty-five microns thick.
 “It behaves like a print rather than a sticker,” says Schutte.
-“You only see the design, not the edges.”
+“You only see the graphics with large reduction in clear label areas..”

-He points out that this method removes roughly thirty per cent of the material typically used in a standard eighty-five-micron label.
+He points out that this method eliminates roughly 60% of the material typically used in a standard eighty-micron label.
 “Every square metre of label area saved represents material that never had to be made, transported or thrown away,” he says.

 In an industry where sustainability improvements often mean higher costs, Signite’s value proposition stands out.
-According to Actega’s internal life-cycle assessment, Signite reduces CO₂ equivalent emissions by twenty-eight per cent compared with a conventional label.
+According to Actega’s independent life-cycle assessment, Signite reduces CO₂ equivalent emissions by twenty-eight per cent compared with a conventional PS labels and 32% less than shrink sleeves.

 On a print production floor, the difference is visible.
 “You no longer have piles of matrix waste waiting to be hauled away,” Schutte explains.
-“Everything that used to go into landfill is simply not generated.”
+“Everything that used to go into landfill or needs to be recycled is simply not generated.”
 The thinner construction also means that converters can fit up to forty per cent more labels on a roll.
 That means fewer roll changes, reduced freight, and less storage space.

 Minimal change, maximum impact

-The key requirement is sensor calibration for clear-on-clear printing since both varnish and adhesive layers are transparent.
+The key requirement is sensor calibration for clear-on-clear printing since both varnish and adhesive layers are transparent, and layer registration is critical.
 Otherwise, the process mirrors traditional label production.
-Printers simply add two extra separations, one for varnish and one for adhesive, and maintain normal registration.
+Printers simply add two extra stations, one for varnish and one for adhesive, and maintain normal registration.

 Application, however, is where the real shift occurs.
 Traditional pressure-sensitive labels rely on peeling and flagging to transfer from liner to container.
-Signite, being so thin, needs direct application.
-To address this, Actega partnered with Macro Labelling, part of the SIDEL and Tetra Pak group.
+Signite, being so thin, needs different application approach.
+To ad-dress this, Actega partnered with Macro Labelling, part of the Sidel and Tetra Pak group.
 The company already builds modular applicators for both wet glue and self-adhesive labels.

 “For most brand owners using Macro equipment, adopting Signite is as easy as adding another module,” says Schutte.
-“You do not need to replace your lines.
+“You do not need to replace your primary machine.
 You just add a module that handles the transfer.”

-The result is a hybrid system where the printing remains conventional but the application becomes leaner and more sustainable.
+The result is a hybrid system where the printing remains similar to conventional printing and the application a variation on pressure sensitive labeling but with similar efficiencies and less transferred material. .

 Design freedom and the no-label look